 Models for new treatment innovations.

-Pig skin is used to study new ways to treat wounds because of its similarities with human skin.
+Pig skin is used to study innovative wound treatments because of its similarities with human skin.
 Pig skin is a tissue model that is plentiful and versatile to be used in a wide range of clinical scenarios to treat various types of injuries.

 Use of xenografts.